navneet-17/Ecommerce-ScalerBackendProject/userservice/Auth_Notes.md

   2FA is an extra layer of security used to make sure that people trying to gain access to an online account are who they say they are.
 First, a user will enter their username and a password.
 Then, instead of immediately gaining access, they will be required to provide another piece of information.

 *2 types of authentication:
-1. Basic Authentication
+1. Basic Authentication:
    Basic authentication is a simple authentication scheme built into the HTTP protocol.
 2. Token Based Authentication
-   Token-based authentication is a process where the user sends his credential to the server, server will validate the user details and generate a token which is sent as response to the users, and user store the token in client side and send this token on every request to the server to access protected resources.
+   Token-based authentication is a process where the user sends his credential to the server, server will validate the user details and generate a token which is sent as response to the users, and the user stores the token in client side and sends this token on every request to the server to access protected resources.

 OAuth:
 OAuth is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.

-* oAuth is mainly used for authorization purpose.
+* oAuth is mainly used for authorization.
   --> Checking if the user is authorized to access the resource or not.
   --> It is a protocol that allows a user to grant limited access to their resources on one site, to another site, without having to expose their credentials.

 * OAuth is an authorization protocol that contains an authentication step.
-* OAuth is a protocol that utilizes tokens in order to access resources on behalf of a resource owner.
+* OAuth is a protocol that uses tokens to access resources on behalf of a resource owner.
 * OAuth can be used in conjunction with XACML where XACML is used for authorization and OAuth is used for authentication.

-  Login with facebook, google, twitter, github, linkedin, etc. are all based on OAuth protocol.
+  Login with Facebook, Google, Twitter, GitHub, LinkedIn, etc. are all based on OAuth protocol.
-  --> You can use your google account to login to any other website.
+  --> You can use your Google account to log in to any other website.
   --> Permissions are asked before giving access to the user's data.
   --> You can revoke the access anytime you want.

 * Components of oAuth Protocol.
-  There are 4 main components of OAuth protocol.
+  There are four main parts of OAuth protocol.
     1. Resource Owner
     2. Resource Server
     3. Client